 - increasing the limitation period from one to five years.
 This period is suspended from when a competition authority initiates proceedings until at least one year after the decision on an alleged infringement is made final;

 - introducing a presumption of harm in cartel infringements.
 As a general rule under Spanish law, to apply for damages, claimants are required to prove the causation of harm and its amount, and it was not always easy for them to have access to the evidence required to quantify the amount of the damages claimed.
 RDL 9/2017 sets out a presumption of harm in cartel cases and allows courts to estimate the amount thereof if it is not possible to calculate the damages.
 These changes are expected to make it easier for claimants to obtain an indemnity.
 Claimants would be allowed to obtain full compensation of the damages suffered, comprising the right to be indemnified for actual loss and loss of profit, plus interest.
 Indeed, some Spanish courts are reducing the burden imposed on claimants and require that they only provide a hypothetical but reasonable counterfactual alternative to quantify the damage, even in cases where RDL 9/2017 does not apply and where Article 22 of the Damages Directive expressly states that the provision regarding the presumption of harm in cartel cases could not be retroactively applied.
-It is still uncertain whether this expansive interpretation would be upheld by the Spanish Supreme Court;
+It is still uncertain whether this expansive interpretation will be upheld by the Spanish Supreme Court;

 - introducing a presumption of harm to indirect purchasers.
 Spanish civil law states that the burden of proof in civil proceedings lies with the party that alleges the harm.
 Thus, indirect purchasers must provide evidence of the defendant's unlawful conduct, the causal link and the existence of harm and its quantification.
 In RDL 9/2017, this rule is reversed, introducing a presumption of harm in favour of indirect purchasers.
-It is relevant to mention here that Spanish courts have recognised the passing-on defence when considering a defendant's position53 in damages claims involving cartel infringements;
+It is relevant to mention here that Spanish courts have recognised the passing-on defence when considering a defendant's position50 in damages claims involving cartel infringements;

 - introducing specific mechanisms to facilitate claimants' access to relevant documents before substantiating the claim.
 The pretrial disclosure process in Spain was rather limited and courts have been reluctant to award broad disclosures of documents to claimants.
 RDL 9/2017 modifies this regime and makes it easier for claimants to access evidence that is required to substantiate the claim.
 However, claimants must justify the request and provide reasonable available evidence to support a damages claim.
 They will also need to identify specific items of evidence or, at least, relevant categories of evidence.
 Thus, RDL 9/2017 does not foresee the introduction of a discovery system in Spain.
 Moreover, the party that requests access is expected to exercise sufficient caution to cover the expenses incurred by the defendant as well as any potential damage they may suffer as a result of the misuse of the information obtained.
-Specific protection for leniency statements and settlement submissions are guaranteed, as it has been until now, and specific mechanisms are foreseen to ensure the confidentiality of business secrets of entities called to reveal documentary evidence;
+Specific protection for leniency statements and settlement submissions is guaranteed, as it has been until now, and specific mechanisms are foreseen to ensure the confidentiality of business secrets of entities called to reveal documentary evidence;

 - making CNMC's final decisions declaring infringements of competition law binding on Spanish courts.
 A final decision made by any other Member State's national competition authority creates a presumption that a competition law infringement exists;